Author: Alison Carter

 However, the “We approach” offers a new way to focus on and develop in your language journey.
-We encourages students to learn from their perspective and at their pace.
-This method aims to give the speaker a real voice and allow them to authentically communicate in the way they wish.
+We encourage students to learn from their perspective and at their pace.
+This method aims to give the speaker a real voice and allow them to communicate authentically in the way they wish.

 We Languages – Our WWW Approach

 The WWW approach refers to the way lessons are structured for every student who learns English or Japanese at We.
 There are Warm Up, Work Up, and Wrap Up elements to each lesson, whether they are a group or personal lessons.

 In the Warm Up section, the coach and student set learning goals, and of course, this is also a chance for warm greetings and friendly catch-ups.
 Being comfortable with the person you are learning with is very important.
 Therefore, this space in the lesson provides a chance for both parties to settle in for what is next.
 Being given ownership of your learning journey is empowering as the student and provides a space for the coach to help the learner on their own terms.

 Once the Warm Up is complete, it is in the Work Up section of the session.
 Here the main bulk of the learning is the opportunity for the student to get to grips with the information they are understanding that day.
 We believe that to get new knowledge, it is necessary to deepen one’s understanding.
 We can do this by showing the relevance to the students’ lives within each topic studied.

 For example, let’s think of a student who wants to learn more about the daily conversation in Japanese.
 It would be important to ensure the role plays, phrases, and pair work.
 Or, if the student is an office worker, it could be useful for him/her to learn the business language and professional ways to phrase things.
 If he/she is a very sociable person it could be helpful in the Work Up to focus on informal, role plays within specific contexts such as the bar, cafe, restaurant, or gym.